 Does Wood Filler Harden?
-(According To Experts!)
+Debunking the Myths

-does wood filler harden
+Does wood filler harden

-Wood filler is used to repair scratches, gouges, chips, and wood surface unbalances.
-Even though the hole is large or small wood filler is applicable.
-Wood filler helps to maintain the integrity of the wood.
+Regardless of whether the hole is large or small, wood filler can be applied.
+Wood filler helps to maintain the integrity of the wood

 But there’s a lot more to know about the hardening of wood filler.